taikiy/kernel/doc/protected_mode_development_9.md

-# Protected Mode Development 9 - VFS (Virtual File System)
+# Protected Mode Development 9 - VFS (Virtual File System) and FAT16

 ## What is a Virtual File System?